Galette des Rois: The French tart with a charm

 photo by Steph Gray / Flickr

-French families will mark the end of the festive season on Tuesday in typical Gallic fashion, by scoffing down a pastry fit for kings.
+French families will mark the end of the festive season today (January 6th) in typical Gallic fashion, by scoffing down a pastry fit for kings.
 Here’s the story of the Galette des Rois – the only tart that can make you feel like a king.

 As with many festivals in France the French will mark the feast of the Epiphany on Tuesday by eating.

 Whereas Christmas Eve is all about oysters and foie gras, January 6this all about the Galette des Rois (King’s Cake).

 So what’s a Galette des Rois?